Exploring Cross-lingual Latent Transplantation: Mutual Opportunities and Open Challenges: Overview

-For a model $M$ with $N$ decoder layers, both the source layer and target layer selections in {\name} offer $N$ possible choices, resulting in $N^2$ potential transplantation combinations.
-For a dataset $D$ of a certain size, we conducted {\name} for each sample across all $N^2$ possibilities, selecting the optimal solution for each instance.
-The model's optimal performance on this dataset, derived from this process, is referred to as the instance-aware upper bound.
+For a model $M$ with $N$ decoder layers, both the source layer and target layer selections in {\name} offer $N$ possible choices, resulting in $N \times N = N^2$ potential transplantation combinations.
+For the evaluation datasets involved in our investigation, we conducted {\name} for every single sample across all $N^2$ configurations.
+Though $N^2$ enumeration is time-consuming, our goal is to comprehensively explore all possibilities to reveal the underlying mechanisms and assess the full potential of {\name} framework.